Nomad9-0/GifTastic/README.md

 # GifTastic

-Web app utilizing GIPHY API to make a dynamic web page that populates with gifs.
+Web app utilizing the GIPHY API to make a dynamic web page that populates with gifs.
+Users can also add their own button to display a new gif category.
+Utilized HTML, CSS, JavaScript, and jQuery.